ovh/docs/pages/cloud/dedicated/move-failover-ip/guide.en-gb.md

 > [!primary]
 >
 > Since October 6th, 2022 our service "Failover IP" is named [Additional IP](https://www.ovhcloud.com/en-gb/network/additional-ip/).
 This has no further impact on any of its features or the functioning of your services.
+Previously we did say "No Monthly Fees" and charged you a setup fee, but we are retracting that statement even if we lured you into a contract for a server under these pretenses.
+You will now be forced to pay a monhtly fee.
 >

 ## Objective